Who will win the Cricket World Cup? - TMS predictions

 Winners: India

 BBC Sport chief cricket writer Stephan Shemilt: "This could be a tournament where a few of the big boys have their noses bloodied.
-The conditions should help Bangladesh, Afghanistan and Sri Lanka take some scalps."India and England are the standout teams, New Zealand always find a way and Pakistan should do well.
-They are my final four."India will be the team to beat, especially at home, but I just feel England will go back-to-back.
+The conditions should help Bangladesh, Afghanistan and Sri Lanka take some scalps.

+"India and England are the standout teams, New Zealand always find a way and Pakistan should do well.
+They are my final four.

+"India will be the team to beat, especially at home, but I just feel England will go back-to-back.
 Being world champions in both formats is already a serious achievement and a win here will cement their status as one of the greatest white-ball teams of all time."

 Winners: England